xClaugod/GrandShieldAuto/README.md

 ## Introduction
 Hey visitors🚶‍♀️🚶‍♂️, welcome to GSA🧙‍♂️!
 I hope someone never stole your car.
 By the way, GSA is an app that allows you to sleep peacefully.
 When you left the car, activate our device and go whenever you want.
 At any time you can watch realtime car position within a map.
 If, unfortunately, your car is getting stolen our device calls you and you can monitor his movements.
-GSA can say car speed,location and predict his direction!
+GSA monitor car speed,location and predict his direction! 🤩🤩🤩
 So, what you are waiting for?
 Join to our family 🚗🔒

 This repo contains 2 folder: